RDLLab/VOPP/README.md

 # Vectorized Online POMDP Planner (VOPP)
+⚠️ This is an alpha release and the code may contain bugs.

 This repository contains the source code for the paper.

 **Vectorized Online POMDP Planning** [[Paper]](https://arxiv.org/abs/2510.27191)